TaylorB2018/Keyboard-for-Linea-Pro-7I/README.md

 ![image](https://github.com/user-attachments/assets/9e4b102e-cbe1-4273-8e4a-981f838c5f50)

-**RFID**: The RFID button is used to scann HF RFID Tags such as mifare.
-Once tapped, the device will contiously scan for RFID tags until it is tapped again or it successfully scans a tag and prints its content to the screen
+**RFID**: The RFID button is used to scan HF RFID Tags such as mifare.
+Once tapped, the device will contiously scan for RFID tags until it is tapped again or it successfully scans a tag and prints its content to the screen.

 **UHF**: when tapped, if there is a UHF tag nearby, it will scan it and print its contents out to the screen